Scotland Day 7: Castletown to Portree: a 5-hour drive across the Highlands – stopping at the Midge Bite of course!

 I can heartily recommend The Midge Bite.
 I know what you are thinking: the sun has zapped my head and I have lost the plot.
 Who in their right mind would recommend midge bites I hear you scream.
 I haven’t lost it, this is an amusingly named magnificent cafe in the middle of nowhere – actually Achnasheen – that served excellent coffee and very nice cakes and pastries.
 The whole place is tasteful and stylish and a very pleasant place to rest for as long as you need.
 Just look at the view from the window!

-16:30
+16:30 Portree Loch

 Arriving at our self-catering bungalow on the shores of Portree Loch was an amazing end to the day.
 The accommodation was very good and the views mesmerising.
 I had not watched any television since arriving in Scotland and I certainly felt not the slightest urge to watch any now, with the views available from the living room armchair.
 More of that tomorrow….

-Leave a Reply
+Any thoughts?
+Leave a comment!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.